 Student Affairs demonstrates its commitment to student learning by making the development and measurement of student learning and programmatic outcomes a priority for FY 2014.
 Throughout FY 2013, student affairs departments engaged in student learning outcomes workshop and trainings led by the Assessment Team, as well as by Dr. Maggie Culp - a nationally recognized educator, author, and consultant – and began drafting outcome statements.

-Under the new leadership of Whitney Brown (Coordinator of Student Affairs Research, Assessment & Staff Development), divisions will engage in Student Learning Outcomes Workshops in which departments will finalize at least 2 primary student learning outcomes for the 2013-2014 academic year and development an assessment plan for measuring each.
+Under the new leadership of Whitney Brown (Coordinator of Student Affairs Research, Assessment & Staff Development), divisions engaged in Student Learning Outcomes Workshops in which departments finalized at least 2 primary student learning outcomes for the 2013-2014 academic year and developed assessment plans for measuring each.
 Student Affairs aims to work together to measure these learning outcomes throughout the academic year resulting in a May 2014 compilation of approximately 40 specific and measured student learning outcomes that illustrate the value of Student Affairs programs and services.

 Why Is Assessing Student Learning Outcomes Important?Outcomes assessment is the most valid way of demonstrating the effectiveness of services, programs, and facilities, especially defending and promoting higher education, and also in meeting accreditation standards.
 It is also the most difficult, complex and misunderstood of all of the assessment methodologies (Upcraft & Schuh, 2001).